bicosteve/e_commerceIP3/README.md

 #### 6. Running provisioning remote server

     Use vagrant up to provision the server.
     You can also clone the repo and navigate to the dir in your command line.
-Run ansible-playbook -i ./inventory/hosts playbook.yml.
-This will provision the server and start the container.
+Run ansible-playbook -i ./inventory/hosts playbook.yml --tag docker-compose This will provision the server and start the containers.

 #### 7. Vagrantfile